insight-platform/Similari/README.md

 ## Applicability Notes

-Although Similari allows building various tracking and similarity engines, there are competitive tools that sometime (or often) may be more desirable.
+Although Similari allows building various tracking and similarity engines, there are competitive tools that sometimes may fit better.
 The section will explain where it is applicable and what alternatives exist.

 Similari fits best for the tracking tasks where objects are described by multiple observations for a certain feature class, not a single feature vector.
 Also, their behavior is dynamic - you remove them from the index or modify them as